cellopudding/Homework-code-refactor/README.md

 The stylesheet had unecessary classes so I condensed some (specifically in the benefits section) to make it more compact without affecting the final code.

+Changed h2 to h4 in the footer for sequential order.

 Notes are added throughout the html and stylesheet to reflect certain changes.
 ## Technology
 HTML and CSS